lightrun-platform/lightrun/examples/Java/README.md

 java -agentpath:/path/to/agent/lightrun_agent.so SortArray

 Make sure to replace /path/to/agent/ with the proper path to your agent.
-This must be a relative path.
+This must be an absolute path.

 ### Adding Actions